DETAILED ACTION

 a first multi-layer stacked structure (31,32), wherein the first multi-layer stacked structure comprises alternately stacked dielectric layers (31, [0035]) and conductive layers (32, [0035]);

-first capacitor structures (C1) penetrating the first multi-layer stacked structure, wherein the first capacitor structures comprise a dielectric layer (CM1, CI1) and an electrode layer (CAP1), wherein the dielectric layer of a first capacitor structure is disposed between the electrode layer (CAP1) of the first capacitor structure and the dielectric layers (31) or the conductive layers (32) of the first multi-layer stacked structure; and
+first capacitor structures (C1) penetrating the first multi-layer stacked structure, wherein a first capacitor structure of the first capacitor structures comprise a first dielectric layer (CI1) and a first electrode layer (CAP1), wherein the first dielectric layer of the first capacitor structure is disposed between the first electrode layer (CAP1) of the first capacitor structure and the dielectric layers (31) or the conductive layers (32) of the first multi-layer stacked structure; and

-a blocking structure (SUP) penetrating the first multi-layer stacked structure, wherein the blocking structure separates one subset of the first capacitor structures (C1) from another subset of the first capacitor structures (C2), and wherein the blocking structure comprises a dielectric layer (SCM, SCI) and a conductive layer (CC).
+a blocking structure (SUP) penetrating the first multi-layer stacked structure, wherein the blocking structure separates one subset of the first capacitor structures (C1) from another subset of the first capacitor structures (C2), and wherein the blocking structure comprises a dielectric filling material (SCM), a dielectric layer (SCI) and a conductive layer (CC) that are arranged radially from a center of the blocking structure toward an outer surface of the blocking structure.

 Choi does not disclose a peripheral circuit bonded to memory array.
 However, Huo et al. discloses a memory system having a peripheral circuit (404/408) bonded to a memory array (510).
 Note Figure 6 and [0074] of Huo et al. Therefore, it would have been obvious to one of ordinary skills in the art at the time the invention was made to form the memory device of Choi having a peripheral circuit bonded to a memory array, such as taught by Huo et al. in order to further improve the interconnection between the memory array and the peripheral circuit and reduce the overall footprint.